itsteddyyo/strategy-pack/documentation/dashboard/area/faq.md

           group: true
 ```

-If that is problematic for you just use [Grid Overwrites](../configuration#grid-overwrites) like this to apply the replace just to a specific grid:
+If that's not wished for all grids, apply the replace to a specific grid using [Grid Overrides](../configuration#grid-overrides):

 ```yaml
 strategy: